markusmobius/go-trafilatura/README.md

 These phrase-level annotation scores measure content retention and boilerplate removal, not metadata quality or exact output identity.
 After removing whitespace differences, 838 of 960 extracted bodies matched.
 All 22 representative structural comparisons matched after normalizing the two DOM vocabularies and whitespace.

 The measurements were collected during the v2.2.0 update using Go 1.24.2 and Python 3.12.
-The newer supported Go toolchains have since passed the regression suite; the scores above are not a new benchmark on those toolchains.
-See [UPSTREAM.md](UPSTREAM.md#verification) for the pinned versions, methodology, and compatibility boundaries.
+The newer supported Go toolchains and updated date dependencies passed the then-existing regression suite; the subsequently synchronized Python tests expose additional differences.
+The scores above are not a new benchmark on those versions or on the corrected upstream phrase annotation.
+See [UPSTREAM.md](UPSTREAM.md#verification) for the pinned versions, methodology, and compatibility boundaries, including the [date-dependency comparison](UPSTREAM.md#date-dependency-update).

 Comparable v2.2.0 timings are not reported here: interleaved timing runs varied even for unchanged control extractors.
 The older Python timings and fallback-mode rows have therefore not been carried into this table.
 Go and Python also use different fallback engines, so fallback results must be evaluated separately.